hampet1/cultural-classifier/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Classifier allows distinguishing between two very simalar archaeological cultures in terms of material culture.
+Classifier distinguishes between two very simalar archaeological cultures in terms of material culture.
 The input data (attributes) includes geospacial data related to the archaeological sites, the output is one of the archaeological cultures.
 For more information regarding input data please checkout the [guideline](https://cultural-classifier.herokuapp.com/guideline).

-For more info please checkout the website's [about project](https://cultural-classifier.herokuapp.com/about-project)
+For more info please checkout the website [about project](https://cultural-classifier.herokuapp.com/about-project)

 ## More resources

-The scientific paper which backs up the whole idea of applying machine learning model for classification purposes in such fields as archeology is available [here](https://www.sciencedirect.com/science/article/abs/pii/S1040618220303657)
+The scientific paper which backs up the whole idea of applyingthe  machine learning model for classification purposes in such fields as archeology is available [here](https://www.sciencedirect.com/science/article/abs/pii/S1040618220303657)

 ## Known issues (work in progress)

-It's absolutely crucial to collect more data regarding these archaeologically hard to determine cultures to fully understand potencial of this quite a new approach.
+It's absolutely crucial to collect more data regarding these archaeologically hard to determine cultures in order to fully understand the potential of this quite new approach.
 At this stage the amount of data is not sufficient, that's why we should take this project for the time being with a grain of salt.

 ## Acknowledgment